Battle of Cromdale: Battle

 Buchan was met at Cromdale, near what is now the town of Grantown-on-Spey, by a larger government force under Sir Thomas Livingstone, commander of the garrison of Inverness, who was accompanied by local Grant guides.
 As Livingstone approached with his men, on the opposite bank of the Spey, the Jacobite forces started to retreat.
 Livingstone's cavalry crossed the river and intercepted the Jacobites who made a brief stand at the foot of the hill of Cromdale.
 However, a thick fog came down the side of the mountain and enveloped the outnumbered Jacobites, compelling Livingstone to discontinue the pursuit.
 According to reports, the Highlanders had 400 men killed and taken prisoner.
 Livingstone's losses were reported as between none and 100 killed.

 A group of around 100 men, who had separated from the main Jacobite force, crossed the Spey the following day.
 After being pursued by some of Livingstone's men, they were overtaken and dispersed on the moor of Granish near Aviemore, where some of them were killed.
 They attempted to seize the castle of Loch an Eilein, but their attack was repelled by the proprietor and his tenants.

 Aftermath

 The defeat at Cromdale effectively ended the 1689 rebellion in Scotland.
 The battle is commemorated in the ballad The Haughs of Cromdale.
 The song confuses the Jacobite defeat at the Battle of Cromdale with James Graham, 1st Marquess of Montrose's victory against the Roundheads at the Battle of Auldearn 45 years earlier.
 Montrose was executed by the Parliamentarians in 1650, and Oliver Cromwell died in 1658.
 The Haughs of Cromdale is listed in James Hogg's Jacobite Reliques as song number 2.
-Hogg described its artistic license as "the worst specimen of the truth of Scottish song that is to be met with", and speculated that the song as collected was originally two different ballads that were later conflated as Jacobite propaganda.
+Hogg described its artistic licence as "the worst specimen of the truth of Scottish song that is to be met with", and speculated that the song as collected was originally two different ballads that were later conflated as Jacobite propaganda.